Late crime-busting sheriff Buford Pusser inspired Hollywood. Investigators say he killed his wife

 Evidence does not back up sheriff's story

-During the reexamination of the case, Dr. Michael Revelle, an emergency medicine physical and medical examiner, studied postmortem photographs, crime scene photographs, notes made by the medical examiner at the time and Buford Pusser's statements and concluded that Pauline was actually more likely than not shot outside the car and then placed inside it.
+During the reexamination of the case, Dr. Michael Revelle, an emergency medicine physician and medical examiner, studied postmortem photographs, crime scene photographs, notes made by the medical examiner at the time and Buford Pusser's statements.
+He concluded that Pauline was more likely than not shot outside the car and then placed inside it.

 He found that cranial trauma suffered by Pauline didn't match crime scene photographs of the car's interior.
 Blood spatter on the hood outside the car contradicted Buford Pusser's statements.
 The gunshot wound on his cheek was in fact a close-contact wound and not one fired from long range, as Buford Pusser described, and was likely self-inflicted, Revelle concluded.